SimCity 2000: SimCity 64

-This port was released in North America by THQ in late 1996, near the end of the Super Nintendo's life span.
-There were a lot of losses and differences from the original version.

-The scrolling screen takes much longer to scroll and the in-game controls were modified.
-As in the previous SimCity title, there is no SNES Mouse support.
-Riots and volcanoes were removed.
-Also, the SNES port omits the cheat codes, limits the city maps to six, has no difficulty setting and includes only five generic scenarios.
-There is only one save slot.
-There is only one newspaper for the whole city, no matter what size that the city is.
-The game has fewer songs than the original PC version.

-In addition, the stock photographs were replaced with more Japanese anime/manga-like pictures.
-This is the only port of the game to feature such pictures.
-All team names, city names, and mayor names were limited to 8 characters, whereas the PC version allows for up to 32 characters.
-There are additional gifts: a bigger city hall at 1,000,000 population, a TV station at 2,000,000 population, and a rocket launching pad at 3,000,000 population.
-The player can see an actual launch of a single launch arco by achieving 5,000,000 population in the last scenario.

 SimCity 2000 (Game Boy Advance)

 Released by Destination Software in 2003, SimCity 2000 for the Game Boy Advance featured most of the same content as previous versions, but several features are omitted, such as launch arcos.
-There is no water system, but it is unknown whether this was to make it a better portable experience or because of technical limitations.
+The water system is also omitted, either to improve the gameplay experience on the device, or due to the device's technical limitations.

 SimCity 2000 v1.01c (IBM OS/2 Warp)

 Released by WinWare February 6, 1996, ported by Mark A. Pietras, Micheal A. Pitts, James R. Thomas.

 Reception

 In the United States, SimCity 2000 was the ninth best-selling computer game between 1993 and 1999, selling 1.4 million units.
 During 1996 alone, it achieved sales of 500,000 copies.
 According to PC Data, SimCity 2000 SE was the United States' 20th-best-selling computer game during the January–November 1998 period.
 According to Maxis's Lucy Bradshaw, SimCity 2000 achieved global sales of 3.4 million units across all platforms by January 2002.